panzerdp/dmitripavlutin.com/content/posts/061-utility/index.md

 ---
-title: 'Should You Use JavaScript Utility Libraries?'
+title: 'How To Use Correctly JavaScript Utility Libraries'
-description: "Does it worth using JavaScript utility libraries like Lodash?"
+description: "How to efficiently integrate JavaScript utility libraries into your application and minimize the increase of bundle size."
 published: '2019-12-31T14:00Z'
 modified: '2019-12-31T14:00Z'
-thumbnail: './images/javascript-utility-libraries-8.png'
+thumbnail: './images/javascript-utility-libraries-9.png'
 slug: javascript-utility-libraries
 tags: ['javascript']
 recommended: ['announcing-voca-the-ultimate-javascript-string-library', 'become-better-software-developer-digging-climbing']